 Alternative housing provides opportunities for groups to thrive around a common cause.
 Options include wellness housing, quiet housing, single-sex floors, academic year-round housing, sustainable living and language housing.

 Common Interest Communities provide students with the opportunity to live in a space around a common interest.
 To participate, 51% of your group as well as your adviser must interview and demonstrate how your efforts will contribute to the Connecticut College residential experience.

 Gender-inclusive housing allows students to self-select roommates of a different gender or biological sex.
-This option is available to rising sophomores, juniors and seniors.
+This option is available to all students.
 The College's gender-inclusive housing policy acknowledges the extraordinary diversity of the student population at Connecticut College, including gay, bisexual, transgender, queer and questioning students; ensures the College provides fair and inclusive housing options for all students; and is not limited to any particular residence house.

 Recognizing that not all students will want to live together under a common interest, any remaining apartments and independent living spaces from the Common Interest application will be available to students based on their combined lottery numbers and application.